frieduser/Irrigation-Controller-powered-by-ESPHome/README.md

 # Irrigation Controller powered by Home Assistant and ESPHome Sprinkler Controller integration By Andrea Guarnerio (frieduser)
+I learned a lot along the way and I thank all who gave me inspirations on solving issues; special thanks to @Alaric (who inspired me for the ESPCode), @ThaNerd (helped with lovelace interface)

 ## Overview
 I’ve done a tailored irrigation system on my needs, leveraging on: